Services

 A service defines how to reach a group of instances from the outside world.
 It maps an external FQDN port to an internal port common to all instances.
 The platform load balances incoming connections across instances.
 Avoid placing apps that expose different ports in the same service.

-Because kraft cloud deploy is a single command to deploy a service, it automatically creates a service and attaches the new instance to it.
+Because the deploy or run flow is a single command to deploy a service, it automatically creates a service and attaches the new instance to it.
+The rest of this guide shows how to create a service first, then use the CLI to create and attach instances to it.

 This creates a new service named my-service listening on port 443.